xorbitsai/inference/doc/source/getting_started/launching_models.rst

 Launching Models
 ================

-You can submit commands to launch the model via Xinference's command line tool or Client.
+You can launch models using Xinference's command line tool or client.

 First, make sure you have installed the Xinference SDK: